Housing Choice Voucher Program (Section 8)

 Project-based vouchers are vouchers that are committed to a specific housing unit or facility.
 Project-based vouchers are fixed and remain with the facility even if the tenant leaves.

 Because Section 8 vouchers cannot be used to pay for services, assisted living facility contracts must separate housing costs and service costs.
-In addition, assisted living facilities that accept Section 8 vouchers must be inspected annually by the issuing PHA and enter into Housing Assistance Payment (HAP) contract.
+In addition, assisted living facilities that accept Section 8 vouchers must be inspected annually by the issuing PHA and enter into a Housing Assistance Payment (HAP) contract.

 RENT OBLIGATION AND REIMBURSEMENT